This guide is not ready yet.

 Organization

-An isolated collection of systems, content, and other functionality within a Foreman deployment.
+An isolated collection of systems, content, and other functionality within Foreman.
+Organization is a tag used for organizational separation of hosts within Foreman.
+Examples include different teams or business units.

 Parameter